-I am an Afro-Futurist space sculptor, performance artist, designer, writer, and educator bridging the disciplines of site-specific sculpture, ritual, public art practice, interior design, and science fiction.
+I am an Afro-Futurist space sculptor, performance artist, designer, writer, and educator bridging the disciplines of site-specific sculpture, ritual, public art practice, interior design, ecology, and science fiction.
 I work in an interdisciplinary fashion, creating interactive objects and spaces that titillate the senses and empower those who experience them to shape their own futures.

 I believe that the intentional sculpting of space is a methodology for manifesting transformation for self, community, globe, and universe.

 Denenge Design+Studio Verto was founded in 2007 to offer specialized design services and site-specific sculpture for residential and commercial clients, bringing a holistic, solutions-based, and fine arts approach to home and commercial spaces.

 Critically-acclaimed and awarded performance-installations have been featured at venues including: The Arts Club of Chicago; Art Institute of Chicago; Museum of Contemporary Art, Chicago; Hyde Park Art Center; Urban Institute for Contemporary Art, Grand Rapids, MI; Oklahoma State University Museum of Art; the LAB for performance+installation, NYC; Museum of Science and Industry; Dillard University Art Gallery.

 As an Afro-Futurism scholar and practitioner, I speak nationally and internationally about pedagogical methodologies and space sculpting.
 I have appeared on television and radio and have been featured in a range of print interviews.
 In addition to foundational articles on Afro-Futurism, I publish commentary on science fiction and related inspirations at The Afro.Futurist blog and holistic design at In The Luscious Garden.